Pakistani Rupee coins

 Current Pakistani rupee coins have been issued by the Lahore-based State Bank of Pakistan since 1948.
 All coins in this series have Arabic lettering and symbols, most prominently the crescent moon and star, from the coat of arms of the Islamic Republic of Pakistan.

-Along with Pakistani rupee coins, we also exchange current Pakistani rupee banknotes.
+Along with Pakistani rupee coins, we also exchange current Pakistani rupee banknotes and older, withdrawn Pakistani Rupee banknotes.

 Do you have Pakistani Rupee coins like the ones in the pictures below?
 Add the amount you want to exchange to your Wallet.
 You'll see exactly how much money you'll get for your Pakistani Rupees.
 Click on the Wallet symbol to complete checkout and get paid within 5 days of receiving your currencies.